Email & Data Policy

 | Right to data portability (Art.
 20) | Same as right of access - we return JSON | exportSubjectData() |

-| Right to object to direct marketing (Art.
-21) | Click any unsubscribe link in any email | Auto-handled - see §7 |
+| Right to object (Art.
+21) - to direct marketing and to our legitimate-interest outreach | Click any unsubscribe link, or reply “stop”, to any email | Auto-handled - see §7 |

 | Right to withdraw consent (Art.
 7(3)) | Same as right to object | Auto-handled - see §7 |